mclevey/computational-social-science/README.md

 # Download the Course Materials

+> **Please consult the detailed [setup guide](setup/setup-guide.md) for more information.** If you run into any problems, I'll help you get them sorted in the live sessions or on the course forums on the Moodle site.

 ## VS Code

 The easiest way to get the course material is to clone this repository.
 If you aren’t already familiar with git, I recommend doing this via VS Code.
 Once you've downloaded VS Code and set it up according to the setup guide, you can clone the repo by